Who We Are

 Her love of tea began in India in the beautiful tea gardens in the foothills of the Himalayas and humble roadside tea houses.
 It grew in Turkey where tea, served in lovely tulip glasses, is seemingly everywhere, from taxi stand to impossibly small tables in doorways to gardens dedicated to tea and backgammon.

 It’s these feelings of communal life and simple sharing she’d like to bring to Six Depot—a place for people to come together, discuss the trivial and profound, debate and laugh, play music and backgammon.
 She also opened Six Depot Gallery which houses changing art exhibits, concerts, dances, films, parties and more.

 While the wonderful food, coffee and tea is one thing; the coming together makes it art.

-We'd be nowhere without our dedicated and talented team of cafe, operations and wholesale managers; our chefs, baristas, roasters, packagers, shippers, etc. that make it all happen day in and day out.
+We'd be nowhere without our dedicated and talented team of cafe, operations and wholesale managers; our roasters, baristas, packagers, shippers, etc. that make it all happen day in and day out.
 In the warmer months, we add a core group of teachers and college and high school students whose academic calendar coincides with our seasonal business when things ramp up at summer venues and markets.

 We also roast on a beautiful Probat 25-kilo roaster in the roastery on the north side of the train station.
 Come by and say hello.
 We roast Monday through Friday.